1125+

 Photographs by author Keith A. Forbes

-From the 1860s to the early 1950s a Royal Navy Admiral lived here, complete with staff as Bermuda was the headquarters of a Royal Navy fleet that stretched from the Caribbean 1,000 miles to the south and southwest, South Atlantic and north to Canada.
+From 1822 to the early 1950s a Royal Navy Admiral lived here, complete with staff as Bermuda was the headquarters of a Royal Navy fleet that stretched from the Caribbean 1,000 miles to the south and southwest, South Atlantic and north to Canada.
 After World War 1, during the time of Admiral Morgan Singer, RN, the house had about eight staff from the Royal Navy's lower ranks, plus a housekeeper.
-See http://www.maritimequest.com/misc_pages/john_w_bradley_collection_page_6.htm.
 The property very busy during World War 2 as a Royal Navy signal center.
 Its Naval Intelligence staff encoded and decoded messages from convoys sailing between the United Kingdom and the USA, and ships torpedoed at sea by German submarines and needing rescue services provided by the Royal Navy from Bermuda.
 They also sent signals directing attacking aircraft to proceed to where U boats were sighted.
 The property was handed back more than 150 years later.
+After the Royal Navy left the Island in 1951 the property was given back to the Bermuda Government, the primary Admiralty House building was abandoned and later demolished, leaving only the ballroom behind.
 In the 1960s, the property served as the office, Signals facility and firing range of the Bermuda Regiment.
-Today, all that's left of the building that once housed the Admiral and considerable office staff is the old Ballroom, now a community center, and - since 2002 - a much-improved upper level car and cycle park.
+Today, all that's left of the building that once housed the Admiral and considerable office staff is the old Ballroom, now a community center.
+In 2014 a combined effort from the Department of Parks and volunteers from Digicel began restoration of the abandoned Admiralty House ballroom that had fallen into acute disrepair and cleared overgrown vegetation from the property, one of Bermuda's treasures, once a popular locale for meetings and weddings.
 But graceful old lawns, trees, shrubs in the garden in front of the Ballroom, live on from yesteryear.

 Admiralty House - no longer extant - was once the residence and office of Admirals of the Royal Navy who were headquartered in Bermuda for the Americas and West Indies fleets.